ldhandley/Unreal.js-Wiki/Update-notes.md

 2016-03-12

 - Added a new sample 'helloSnippet'.
-[Link to video](https://youtu.be/Kl4LVaiHqGw) (https://github.com/ncsoft/Unreal.js/archive/snippet-editor.zip)
+[Link to video](https://youtu.be/Kl4LVaiHqGw) [Link to binary](https://github.com/ncsoft/Unreal.js/archive/snippet-editor.zip)

 2016-03-05